shayan-alimoradi/project_microservice/README.md

    ```

 2. Build and run the application:

-    First run this command to create a network
+    First run this command to create the project network
     ```
     docker network create project-network
     ```